-InCountry Portal provides the three recommendation modules that can help you identify regulated data in your datasets, find the optimal country for storing this data, and test the latency between the data store and your data processing system.
+InCountry Portal provides the three recommendation modules that can help you identify regulated data in your datasets, find the optimal country for storing and processing this data, and test the latency between the data store and your data processing system.

 On the sidebar, select Recommendations.
 The Recommendations page opens, as follows:

 Here you can choose the appropriate recommendation module depending on your for data residency.

 |Data Location Map||This module analyzes your production data and provides recommendation on what countries you can store it according to the local laws and regulations.
 By using the provided recommendations you can better understand where you can store data for quick access to this data when needed.|